 We've created a simple Hello World app for Go so you can quickly get a feel for deploying an app to Google Cloud Platform.
 Follow these steps to download Hello World to your local machine.

 Download the sample app and navigate into the app directory:

 Alternatively, download the sample as a zip file and extract it.

 Change to the directory that contains the sample code:

 Deploy the Hello World app on App Engine by running the following command from the

 The message Hello, World! is now delivered by a web server running on an App Engine instance.

 Congratulations!
 You've successfully deployed a Go web service on App Engine!

-If you want to continue learning about App Engine, you can keep your GCP project and follow along with Building an App.
+If you want to continue learning about App Engine, you can keep your Google Cloud project and follow along with Building an App.

-Alternatively, you can delete your GCP project to stop billing for all the resources used within that project.
+Alternatively, you can delete your Google Cloud project to stop billing for all the resources used within that project.